sancheza/financial-analytics/README.md

 > - beautifulsoup4

 ### get_forwardpe
-This script retrieves the Forward P/E ratio for a given stock ticker using the yfinance library.
+This script retrieves the Forward P/E ratio for a given stock ticker.
 It provides a reliable way to get forward valuation metrics.

 > **Dependencies**
 > - Python 3.10 or later